What to expect: I'm a review admin

 The level of visibility will depend on the review settings that were in place before the cycle began.

-Hold and lock calibration sessions
+[Optional] Hold and lock calibration sessions

 Share and finalize review results with participants

-Once a participant's manager completes their review summary, they will schedule a final meeting with them to discuss review results, share review results with them, hold the meeting, make any desired edits to the summary, then finalize review results.
+Once a participant's manager completes their review summary, they will schedule a final meeting with them to discuss review results, share review results with them, hold the meeting, make any desired edits to the summary, then finalize the review results.
 This process is typically handled by managers, but review admins and cycle collaborators also have the ability to share and finalize review results.

 Help Center article 💡: Complete, share, & finalize summaries